spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/running-the-upgrader-tool.md

 ## Prerequisites

-To start working with the upgrader tool, do the following:
+1. Install the upgrader by [installing Spryker SDK](https://github.com/spryker-sdk/sdk#installation).

-1. To enable the upgrader tool to commit and push changes, adjust your project’s Git and environment configuration as follows:
+2. To enable the upgrader tool to commit and push changes, adjust your project’s Git and environment configuration as follows:

   * Add a GitHub token with the permissions to push branches and create PRs: